BTCTrader/broker-api-docs/README.md

 **Params:**

-* offset: Skip that many transactions before beginning to return results, default value 0.
+* offset: Skip that many transactions before beginning to return results.
+Default value is 0.
-* limit: Limit result to that many transactions, default value 25.
+* limit: Limit result to that many transactions.
+Default value is 25.
 * sort: Results are sorted by date and time.
-Provide "asc" for ascending results, "desc" for descending results, default value desc.
+Provide "asc" for ascending results, "desc" for descending results.
+Default value is "desc".

 **Result:**